Project Management: 31 best techniques, practices, and tools

 PM tools for Project Scheduling

-To schedule your workflow, you can use Google Calendar, a simple online calendar you can use through your Gmail account.
+To schedule your workflow, you can use Google Calendar, a simple scheduling calendar you can use through your Gmail account.

-Other efficient apps you can use to handle task and project scheduling include Doodle, Calendly, and Any.do.
+➕ Other efficient apps you can use to handle tasks and project scheduling include Doodle, Calendly, and Any.do.

 This tool allows your team to track the time you spend on project-related tasks as you work (or after you’re done working), generate reports of your time use, and use them to identify where you could make improvements in your workflow.